agentolek/Register-Simulator/README.md

 - __len__ = number of flip-flops in it
 - flip-flops = table of flip-flop objects of "length" length
 - .values() method, which returns the values of all flip-flops
-- .value(index) method, which returns the value of a single flip-flop
+- .value_of_index(index) method, which returns the value of a single flip-flop
 - .update(values<list[bool]>) method, which updates the values of each flip-flop in the register to match the ones given as argmuent

 Output: